Bitskwela/bitdev-dml-exercises/exercises/ch_01_basic_solidity/le_03_jeepney_fare_disputes/act_1.md

         hasPaid[msg.sender] = true;
     }
   ```
-- Add a view function to check if a passenger has already paid.
+- Add a `checkPaymentStatus` as a view function to check if a passenger has already paid.
   ```solidity
     function checkPaymentStatus(address passenger) public view returns (bool) {
         return hasPaid[passenger];
     }
   ```
-- Use a private function to verify the correctness of a fare calculation.
+- Make `verifyFare` function as `private` function in order to verify the correctness of a fare calculation.
   ```solidity
     function verifyFare(
         uint256 distance,